Dhelannn/Test/README.md

 + replicatedex

 # Important Note
-> More Commands will be added
+> More Commands will be added.
 > Thanks for Checking out my Shitty Script